New boss Choi Kang-Hee got the job done but it wasn't easy after a tense, goalless first 45, before the vital goals arrived.

 The Koreans couldn't hold possession and tried to run the game with long balls using their height advantage in attack.

-Finally, the hosts got a first scoring chance in the 28th minute but Han Sang-Woon's shot skimmed past the post.
+Finally, the home side got a first scoring chance in the 28th minute but Han Sang-Woon's shot skimmed past the post.
 This was the best chance of the first half and the battle in midfield heated up and started to get physical, with the atmosphere tense.

-It was all Kuwait early in the second 45 minutes as the Korean defence gave the ball away too easily in their own area, and the visitors went close with a shot from distance that canoned back off the crossbar.
+It was all Kuwait early in the second 45 minutes as the Korean defense gave the ball away too easily in its own area, and the visiting side went close with a shot from distance that cannoned back off the crossbar.

 Choi had to do something and on 52 minutes he substituted Kim Do-Heon for Celtic's Ki Sung-Yeung.
 Korea started to gain more of the ball and the atmosphere began to change, and on 66 minutes Korea got the crucial first goal through veteran striker Lee Dong-Gook.

-Five minutes later the mood lifted at the Seoul World Cup Stadium when the hosts got the killer second goal.
+Five minutes later the mood lifted at the Seoul World Cup Stadium when the home side got the killer second goal.